 Surprised?
 Well, consider this.

 The cell wall of every single cell in the human body is made up of fat.
-Our very brain is made up of approximately 60% fat.
+Our very brain is made up of over 60% fat.
 Don’t those two factoids right there indicate in flashing neon lights the incredible importance of getting the right fats into our diet and how devastating eating the wrong ones can be?

 I hope anyone reading this blog isn’t still under the incredibly dangerous notion that eating a LOW-FAT diet is a healthy thing to do.
 If you are new to ‘Traditional’ eating I am so excited to tell you that food is going to be so very FUN and enjoyable for you from here on out!!